rathboma/rathboma.github.com/_posts/2016-09-01-a-beginners-guide-to-hadoop-storage-formats.md

 Of the two file formats I mention, Parquet seems to have the most community support and is the format I would use.

+*I've written a follow-up blog post to gently walkthrough the priciples of columnar file formats, [check it out here](https://blog.matthewrathbone.com/2019/11/21/guide-to-columnar-file-formats.html)*

 ## Bonus: Compression Codecs